-Mindfulness training in education is geared towards both students and teachers.
+Mindfulness training in education is geared towards both the students and the teachers.
 Over the last decades research on mindfulness have shown how mindfulness training in the school can teach kids and adolescents to stay calmer and more focused, to better regulate their emotions, become more compassionate towards themselves and other children, and improve school performance.
 For teachers, mindfulness training helps to prevent stress levels, improve class management skills and overall job satisfaction.

 Training for students

 The courses for students are split into two; one for primary school and one for middle & secondary schools.
 However, they both consist of:

 • A set curriculum over 6 weeks consisting of one session of 40 minutes per week (i.e. one classroom session)

 • Courses are run both within schools and through my own private practice